SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/prioritize-largest-content-paint-image.md

 </ng-container>
 ```

-Note: If the CMS component contains multiple `<cx-media>` components (e.g. main image and a few thumbnails), the input `[fetchPriority]="ImageFetchPriority.HIGH"` should on the `<cx-media>` component that contains the Largest Contentful Paint image, and not on all of them.
-Otherwise all those images to be loaded eagerly with high priority, which is not recommended.
+Note: If the CMS component contains multiple `<cx-media>` components (e.g. main image and a few thumbnails), the input `[fetchPriority]="ImageFetchPriority.HIGH"` should be on the `<cx-media>` component that contains the Largest Contentful Paint image, and not on all of them.
+Otherwise all those images will be loaded eagerly with high priority, which is not recommended.

 The Spartacus directive `*cxLcpContext` under the hood injects the injection token `LCP_CONTEXT` in their Typescript class.
 The token as the `lcpPresence$` observable, which emits the `LcpPresence` enum value (`HAS_LCP` or `NO_LCP`) based on the configured `lcpCmsComponents` configuration and the CMS component's ID.